wpwoodjr/Stereo-Image-Combiner/README.md

 - **Border Color Selection**: Choose any color for the space between your images, including transparent (must save as a PNG file)
 - **Image Swapping**: Easily swap the images with a single click or keyboard shortcut for cross and parallel viewing
 - **Scalable Preview**: Adjust the preview size without affecting the final output
+- **Scalable Output with Live Preview**: Control output resolution from 10-100% with real-time resolution feedback
 - **High-Quality Export**: Save the combined image in PNG format at full resolution or JPG at your selected quality
+- **Smart Save Dialog**: All save options (scale, filename, format, quality) organized in one convenient dialog
 - **Keyboard Shortcuts**: Speed up your workflow with convenient keyboard shortcuts
 - **Fullscreen Mode**: View and edit your images in fullscreen for more detailed work
 - **Responsive Design**: Optimized for both desktop and mobile devices